croct-tech/plug-js/docs/patch.md

 ### save

-This method builds the patch and emits an event recording the specified changes.
+This method builds the patch and emits an event to record the specified changes.

 Notice that the processing performed by a patch is atomic to prevent entities from ending up in an inconsistent state.
 So either all operations are applied, or none of them are.